 (9/22) Fall Family Day at Carnegie Hall.
 Families can enjoy live performances, build their own instruments, sing and dance with professional musicians, and more.
 This event runs from 12 PM to 4 PM.
 Join in for an enriching afternoon of musical fun for the whole family.
 FREE.

 (Ongoing) Aspiring scientists and astronauts will want to explore the New York Hall of Science in Queens, brimming with interactive exhibits (plus an outdoor playground).

-Things to Do in NYC in September: Food, Music, & Nightlife
+Food, Music, & Nightlife

 (9/7) Pig Island 2019 at Erie Basin Park in Red Hook, Brooklyn.
 It's back, celebrating its 10th anniversary!
 Chefs will be cooking half or whole Flying Pigs Farm pigs.
 Special ribs challenges!
 Fletcher's Brooklyn BBQ, Hoodoo Brown BBQ and many others.
 Craft beer, cider & spirits.
 Celebrity judges.
 Live music. pigisland.com

 (8/29-9/2) Celebrate Brooklyn's global influence in music and promote social justice at Brooklyn Music Week.
 Look for live performances, art and fashion exhibitions, panel guests, themed parties, and more. brooklynmusicweek.com